-Featuring the 50-million-year-old Giant's Causeway and home to the ancestors of several American presidents (Jackson, Buchanan, and Arthur), Northern Ireland is a constituent country of the United Kingdom which shares a border to the south and west with the Republic of Ireland.
+Featuring the 50-million-year-old Giant's Causeway and home to the ancestors of several American presidents (Jackson, Buchanan, and Arthur), Northern Ireland is a small ancient land with a long historic and cultural reach.

-The partition of Northern Ireland and the rest of Ireland occurred in 1921, when the Irish province of Ulster had a majority of Protestant and Unionist supporters which supported the notion of keeping a strong connection with Britain; unlike the rest of Ireland which had a Catholic, nationalist majority which fought towards receiving independence.
+The partition of Northern Ireland and the rest of Ireland occurred in 1921, when the Irish province of Ulster had a majority of Protestant and Unionist supporters who wanted to remain in the United Kingdom,; unlike the rest of Ireland which had a Catholic, nationalist majority which voted for separation.

 Lifestyle for Digital Nomads in Northern Ireland